 • When University space is not available, completes a JMU Purchase Requisition, Space Questionnaire and Notice of Lease Intent form.
 (Real Property will send blank copies of the Questionnaire and Notice of Lease Intent forms to the department.)

 • Attaches completed Space Questionnaire and Notice of Lease Intent forms to the Purchase Requisition form.
-Sends the requisition and attachments to the Office of Fixed Assets Accounting.
+Sends the requisition and attachments to the Office of Financial Reporting.

 • Provides information for, or completes draft copies of the Lease Justification and Request for Proposal forms.

 • Compares encumbrance and payment transactions posted to the FIS departmental printouts to departmental records.
-Notifies the Office of Fixed Assets Accounting of any differences.
+Notifies the Office of Financial Reporting of any differences.

 • Determines that University space is or is not available and advises the department of availability or non-availability.